applidium/CandyCrushSolver/README.md

 `MainActivity` starts when the user launches the app, with its `SettingsFragment`.
 Several permissions are needed before beginning : overlay permission, accessibility access.
 Another button is here to start taking screenshots.
 When these three permissions are unlocked, our `HeadService starts`.

 Besides, `TutoActivity`, and other tuto fragments compose a little tutorial.
 The `PermissionChecker` helps to know when overlay permission is on.

 ### Screenshot

 Most of the code lays in the same named class.
-Once started in `SettingsFragment`, a new capture is saved each time the `ImageReader.OnImageAvailableListener` detects a change in the screen.
+Once started in `SettingsFragment`, a new capture is saved every second.
 The image is saved in the internal storage of the phone.

 ### Accessibility